 IZRAEL: Michael, first time in.
 Mike C., welcome.

-IZRAEL: All right.
-We're happy to have you.
-All right, let's get things started with the latest in the Republican run for president, debate number two thousand and 80-something.
+IZRAEL: All right, we're happy to have you.
+All right, let's get things started with the latest in the Republican run for president, debate number 2,000 and 80-something.
 Well, no, no. I'm kidding, but I don't know how these guys are still standing.

 MARTIN: Of course, that was Rick Santorum.
 Mm-hmm.

 IZRAEL: Sounds like he's drinking whatever Newt's been drinking.
 Thanks, Michel.

 You know, fellas, I listen to this kind of stuff and I wonder: Are these fights about bank accounts and ex-wives getting in the way, or are they important?
 Michael Cottman, you're covering the presidential campaigns.
 What do you think?

 COTTMAN: You're absolutely right.
 I am - I watched this debate; I was appalled by it.
 What I saw, Jimi, were - here's Gingrich and Romney, two arrogant millionaires, criticizing each other for how they made millions.
 I've never seen two people who were just so out of touch with the American people during a time of economic crisis.
 I mean, here's Gingrich also talking about establishing a colony on the moon.

 COTTMAN: How about establishing - you know, how about establishing funds for poor people here in this country?